-Introductory course providing students with real-life exposure to use of major accounting applications programs on a microcomputer.
-Payroll, receivables, payables, inventory as well as integrated packages are utilized.
+Introductory course providing students with handson use of typical computer application software for accounting.
+General ledger, accounts receivable, accounts payable, inventory and payroll systems set-up and utilization for service and merchandising business entities will be included.
 Prerequisite: ACC101.
 Offered on: A-E-G / 4 cr. hrs.